User-Centric Requirements Prioritization in mHealth Applications: Insights from a Discrete Choice Experiment: Discussion

 \textbf{Age.} A clear pattern emerged among older individuals, who were more likely to trade off usability for less frequent and small-scale adaptations while placing less emphasis on controllability compared to younger users (See Figure \ref{fig:tradeoff}).
 This preference may be due to age-related memory decline and limited familiarity with technology, which can increase susceptibility to confusion and cognitive overload \cite{isakovic2016usability, wilson2021barriers, li2021design}.
 Frequent changes or an abundance of options within an application can feel overwhelming for older users, making stability and simplicity in design critical \cite{garcia2018enabling}.
-The current mHealth landscape is deficient in user-friendly tools and services, with elderly individuals particularly facing usability challenges when using mHealth technology \cite{wildenbos2019mobile}.
+The current mHealth landscape is deficient in user-friendly tools and services, with elderly people particularly facing usability challenges when using mHealth technology \cite{wildenbos2019mobile}.
 Extensive research has been conducted on designing mHealth applications to better suit elderly users, focusing on features such as simple and consistent navigation \cite{wildenbos2015framework,kalimullah2017influence}, presenting all essential content on one screen and using a simple and familiar language \cite{wildenbos2019mobile,pan2021perception}.
 Additionally, cultural considerations in UI design have been highlighted as critical for improving usability for older adults \cite{alsswey2020elderly}.
-When adapting mHealth applications for elderly users, it is recommended that changes occur infrequently and only modify specific parts of the interface, ensuring that the overall app remains familiar and easy to navigate.
+Based on the observed preferences, mHealth applications for elderly users may benefit from infrequent, small-scale adaptations that modify only specific parts of the interface while preserving familiarity and ease of navigation.